Their president is hospitalized, but that hasn’t changed their view of the coronavirus

 “President Trump is a fighter — through and through,” House Republican Leader Kevin McCarthy (R-Calif.) tweeted.
 A Trump campaign fundraising appeal sent Saturday morning opened with this declaration: “President Trump is a warrior.”
 The campaign’s Facebook page was filled with comments like: “Having contracted the virus will make him stronger and wiser!”
 “Superman!!!”
 “Trump is stronger than the CHINA-19.”
 “That man never stops working!!!
 Lionheart.”

-David Samadi, a contributor to the conservative media outlet Newsmax, tweeted that the federal government’s estimated survival rate for those over age 70 is 94.6 percent but he would “put POTUS in the 20-49 category due to his strength and stamina.”
+David Samadi, a contributor to the conservative media outlet Newsmax, tweeted that the federal government’s estimated survival rate for those over age 70 is 94.6 percent but that he would “put POTUS in the 20-49 category due to his strength and stamina.”
 That age group has a 99.98 percent survival rate, he said.

 The White House’s confused response has meant there is little clarity about when Trump might have been infected, when his symptoms started or when he first received a positive test — making it difficult for experts to precisely explain how the president could have avoided contracting the coronavirus.
-While Democrats have been hyperfocused on these details, some Trump supporters instead describe the president’s infection as inevitable.
+While Democrats have been hyperfocused on those details, some Trump supporters instead describe the president’s infection as inevitable.

 “I mean, he is the president.
 It’s campaign time.
 He’s got to do what he should do, and that’s what he was doing instead of hiding out in the basement,” said Burton LaPayne, 64, a retired welder and veteran who lives in Wyoming, Ill., taking a dig at Biden’s virtual campaign events.